fossable/.github/profile/README.md

 didn't even notice the power shift that occurred.

-But it doesn't have to be that way! **fossable** is about building SaaS that doesn't compromise on features or freedom, and inspiring others to do the same.
+But it doesn't have to be that way! **fossable** is about building SaaS that doesn't forfeit features for freedom, and inspiring others to do the same.